jasongoodwin/topics/README.md

 ### TEST
 Tests are being added but still a bit anemic.
-Good example project, but it needs factoring and tests at this point.
+Good example project, but it needs some factoring and more tests still.

 ### Provide ERROR back to client
 If invalid formats are provided, the server prints a message but doesn't reply to the client.

 ### Debug logging
-It should have some debug logging to make it an easier demo project to look at and understand.
+It should have async and configurable debug logging to make it an easier demo project to look at and understand.
 This is a great demo project!

 ### Improved Model